Every kid looks forward to the holiday season, and it’s no secret why: presents!

-This colorful, musical gift will teach baby about cause and effect relationships and increase hand-eye coordination.
-Its sounds are harmonious and high-quality, so it won’t give you a headache.
+This colorful, musical gift will teach baby about cause-and-effect relationships and increase hand-eye coordination.
+Its sounds are harmonious and high quality, so it won’t give the parental figure a headache.

 Musical exposure in youth is said to have a ton of brainy benefits — so get your kid conducting today!

 2. Pound & Tap Bench with Slide Out Xylophone: $24.99